Why Karin associates Africa with employer branding

 The more demanded a talent is, the more creative freedom is needed.
 Our culture of control and regulation often stands in the way.
 Africans create what we have already forgotten: they innovate as a matter of course.
 The people in Silicon Savannah are highly educated, socialized in networks and highly motivated to shape their society positively.

 When I listen to Karin talking about her favorite continent, I consider following her on the next trip.
 What about you?

 The early bird bonus is still valid.
-Until 31 November you pay 2,900 Euro instead of 3,400 Euro.
+Until April 30th the price is only 2.600 Euro instead of 3.400 Euro excl. flight.